Skip to content Skip to sidebar Skip to footer

 Self-injury involves deliberately harming the body without suicidal intent.
 Identifying the root cause can reduce or halt this habit, especially when related to past issues or stress.

-Lip Picking in Children:
+Lip Picking in Children

 OCD Response Prevention in Toddlers